 We also work with our students to understand these issues in more depth.
 For example, all Year 12 students have the opportunity to develop their presentation skills, advocacy and understanding of the root causes of poverty on the Cafod youth development programme, which includes training days throughout the year.
-As a SHARE advocate, or HCPT volunteer in Lourdes you will undertake a programme of training which really develops you as
+As a 'Share the Light' advocate, or HCPT volunteer in Lourdes you will undertake a programme of training which really develops you as a person.

 The result of all this is the development of students who go on to make a real difference in their professional lives and continue to work and fundraise for these charities.
-For example. recent students serve as trustees of these charities and continue to work together for them.
+For example, recent students serve as trustees of these charities and continue to work together for them.
 This charitable work also develops and benefits our students in applying to University.
 In professions such as Medicine, Dentistry and Law there is a particular need to demonstrate this concern for others.
-However, all Universities want students who have a social conscience and are concerned for others.
+However, all Universities want students "The whole trip was a moving but memorable experience for all involved."